Kanzensucks/Quaterlyreportsummary/README.md

-# 📊 Quarterly Report Summariser
+# Quarterly Report Summariser

-A lightweight pipeline that reads quarterly PDF reports, extracts decision-useful points, and ranks them by **Value** only (no business model / alignment system).
+A lightweight pipeline that reads quarterly PDF reports, extracts decision-useful points, and ranks them by **Value** only

 ---

-## 🚀 Features
+## Features
 - **PDF ingestion** → reads text directly from `.pdf` files in `./reports/`.
 - **Chunking** → splits large reports into realistic chunks (`max_chars` + overlap).
 - **Summarisation** → uses an LLM (via [Ollama](https://ollama.ai/)) to extract concise bullet points with metrics, guidance, and KPIs.